PoorgrammerDev/VanillaPlus/README.md

 The common themes of all VanillaPlus plugins are:
 - Survival friendliness
-- Minimal commands and interfaces
+- Minimal required commands and interfaces
 - No required permissions management

 The motivation behind these themes is that these features should complement or extend Minecraft's game loop without disrupting the flow of the game.